The Best Cheap Ellipticals

 How We Found the Best Cheap Ellipticals

 Ellipticals come in a diverse range of designs, with various motor placement, pedal construction, and resistance systems.
 A lot of these choices map to price.
-To find the best models, we brought in a variety of well-rated picks — favorites from elliptical review sites, fitness guides, as well as customer feedback — that feature different combinations of design features.
+To find the best models, we brought in a variety of well-rated picks — favorites called out by exercise equipment reviews, fitness guides, as well as everyday customers — that feature different combinations of design features.

 Ride feel comes down to a sturdy frame, a smooth wheel track, and even resistance.
 We exercised on all three, making full use of their settings and programs to get a sense of how each model performed under varying levels of stress.
 We were pretty pleased with their construction across the board, but the Schwinn and Nautilus fell slightly behind due to greater shaking and a more confined range of motion.
 We thought adjusting the incline would help elongate our strides, but we didn’t notice a substantial difference between the two that offer adjustable inclines (Schwinn and Nautilus) and the one that doesn’t (Horizon).
-Nor did we enjoy how both Schwinn and Nautilus left our feet pointing downwards when we raised the incline up to max — we found ourselves putting more weight into our heels, which was an unpleasant riding experience.
+Nor did we enjoy how both Schwinn and Nautilus left our feet pointing down when we raised the incline up to max.
+It felt like running for the train wearing high heels.
 Taller testers also found their knees banging into the water bottle holder when the incline was maxed out.

 With low-cost ellipticals, the best console is a simple console.
-For ease of use, we would rather have a great-functioning basic system than a poorly-functioning, system with unresponsive touchscreens and nonsensical consoles.
+For ease of use, we would rather have a great-functioning basic system than a poorly-functioning deluxe one, with unresponsive touchscreens and nonsensical consoles.
 That’s why we loved the Horizon’s plain and straightforward style.
 Its minimalist layout keeps the total button count low — there’s only one place to make any one adjustment.
-The Schwinn adds a confusing array of options that outpace its abilities, like an extra set of arrow buttons just to navigate a basic set of programs, and the Nautilus, with its double resistance controls, does even worse.
+The Schwinn adds a confusing array of options that outpace its abilities, like an extra set of arrow buttons just to navigate a basic set of programs.
+The Nautilus does even worse, doubling up on the number of resistance controls.